dilshanfa/CSTechPulseDebugging/src/main/java/org/example/Readme.md

 ### Debugging

 ### Why we need debugging
-- Find and fix the bug or to create a nice internal issue
+- Find and fix bug !!
-- Code analysing
+- Code Analysis
+  - What parts of the codes are execute
-  - Getting familiar with new code base
+  - Getting familiar with new code
   - Understand the flow
 - Change the behaviour of the code
   - Reproduce a complicated setup
   - Change the methods variable and simply anything on the fly
+- Add more logging on the fly
+- Analyze memory issues
+- Set a breakpoint bomb !!

 ### Debugging Basics in IntelliJ - UsageAnalyzer.java